 “I am standing here today because of my two brave, beloved daughters and a host of women friends who held my hand and gently accompanied me in my journey of loss,” said Trustey.
-“I have found renewed purpose in advancing the cause of women’s mental health—and supporting McLean’s Center of Excellence in Women’s Mental Health is now my most meaningful philanthropic work.”
+“I have found renewed purpose in advancing the cause of women’s mental health—and supporting McLean’s Division of Women’s Mental Health is now my most meaningful philanthropic work.”

 Trustey also currently serves as co-chair of the newly created Women’s Mental Health Leadership Council along with longtime McLean National Council member Carroll C.D.
 Pierce.

-Greenfield, who has been a member of the McLean community for 30 years, helped launch the Center of Excellence in Women’s Mental Health more than three years ago and, in collaboration with leadership throughout the hospital, has worked to develop an integrated and comprehensive approach to the mental health and well-being of girls and women throughout their life spans.
+Greenfield, who has been a member of the McLean community for 30 years, helped launch the Division of Women’s Mental Health more than three years ago and, in collaboration with leadership throughout the hospital, has worked to develop an integrated and comprehensive approach to the mental health and well-being of girls and women throughout their life spans.

 “It’s an incredible honor to occupy a chair associated with innovative research and treatment for women’s mental health, which has long been a focus in my career,” said Greenfield.
 “This gift represents so many wonderful things for McLean, especially Kris lending her name—something that will help raise awareness and reduce stigma quite broadly.”